timshelxyz/elizas-world/README.md

   We have trust scores already, but bubble maps, holder concentration, etc could help identify skems

 ### 🔥 Highlight daily new AIs who have tributed
-  Add a "Fresh" section at the top that shows all Eliza AIs from the past 24 hours which meet the tribute threshold
+  Add a "Fresh" section at the top that shows all Eliza AIs from the past 24 hours which meet the tribute thresholdo

 ### 🔄 Unified Tweet Stream
   Add a tab that unifies all AIs into a single tweetstream